PhirePhly/fcix/www/_posts/2018-07-14-intro-to-irr-rpsl.md

 `changed:    janedoe@example.com 20180711` - This is, by convention, the change log of who last updated this object and on what date (as YYYYMMDD).
 Multiple `changed` tags are even allowed, if you would prefer to keep the full trail of who modified objects when, but that's a policy your network needs to decide on its own.

-`source:     ALTDB` - Every object needs to be tagged with which IRR database they're originally from, so this field needs to be updated to match whichever IRR database you're using to submit your objects.
+`source:     ALTDB` - Every object needs to be tagged with which IRR database they're originally from, so since this `mntner` object is getting submitted to AltDB, that's what we put.
+If you're using a different IRR database, you'll need to change this line on all of the examples.

 String all of that together (updated to match your organization), paste it in an email to <auto-dbm@altdb.net>, press send, and you've taken your first step towards IRR paradise!
 Give the AltDB admins a few days to review your `mntner` request (since they're doing it in their spare time), and you should ultimately hear back that your object is approved.